martinhallist/leap_teleoperations/README.md

  4. In order to enable Leap SDK, open terminal and use command:
     ***sudo leapd***
  5. Next launch UR5 gazebo (starting everything together causes UR5 arm to fall): ***roslaunch ur_gazebo ur5.launch limited:=true***
+     Then wait robot to fully load.
+During this it might give error message.
+Redo this step and continue if robot is fully loaded in Gazebo simulation
  6. Next launch our launch file: ***roslaunch leap_teleoperations ur5_simu.launch***

 Use your right hand to control robot manipulator.